mia-katrin/Modbots/Modbots_top/README.md

 */defunct_tools*: Scripts to run runs and keep track of runs on servers.

 */modbots*: A package containing the morphology, controllers, evaluation, utils, etc.

+In this folder, the most important files are

+*/evolve.py*: A script that runs an evolution based on the config in this directory.
+It presupposes several directories and files.

+*/xplore_ind.py*: A script that simulates a pickled individual, sent as an argument.
+Otherwise, it will use the */bestInd/ind* individual from your last evoltionary run.